jacksonbenete/email_terminal/README.md

 - `clear` (optional): clear the screen before displaying the program output
 - `delayed` (optional): this will create an effect to each message to be slowly printed at terminal, the number is in milliseconds
 - `help` (optional): a description of what the program does, that will be displayed by the `help` command
+- `secretCommand` (optional): if set, the program won't be listed in tab-completion & global `help` command output
 - `message`: the actual message to be displayed as an emulation of the software running

 Note that you can set `protection` as `false` (boolean) if you want any user to access the software,